ppo/ppbe/src/content/vanbuildrethink/_template.md

 **Do you have experience or knowledge related to anything related to XXX?**
-Please [join the conversation on Reddit](https://www.reddit.com/r/VanBuildRethink/XXX/) and share what you’ve learned.
+Please [join the conversation on Reddit](https://www.reddit.com/r/VanBuildRethink/XXX/) and share what you've learned.

 And follow us on socials: @VanBuildRethink